 Consider a rescue animal

 Rather than going to a pricey breeder, consider rescuing an animal from a shelter.
 These dogs and cats often come from a difficult background and need lots of love and attention, but adoption is a wonderful way to keep the animal shelters from overcrowding, which can lead to euthanasia.
-Keep in mind that these pets may be extremely timid or have anxiety issues, and they might require medications or prefer to sleep in a kennel, where they feel safe.
+Keep in mind that these pets may be extremely timid or have anxiety issues, and they might require training and usually prefer to sleep in a kennel, where they feel safe.
 If you choose to adopt, be prepared to have patience and give lots of gentle care to your new pet.

 Think about your schedule